Over 100 property professionals visited The Shard for the annual BCO conference on 10th May 2017.

 Delegates visited new tower 240 Blackfriars, Southbank Central, the new Tate Modern extension and The Shard.
 At 240 Blackfriars delegates were shown the building followed by a visit to media company UBM whose space responds to the rapidly evolving digital frontier of publishing.
 The tour then moved to the former King's Reach Tower on Stamford Street which has been extended and its vast podium completely refurbished, before departing for a behind the scenes tour of The Shard.

 Danny Lemon, General Manager for London Bridge Quarter, gave a short introduction to The Shard's journey to date and how the building runs operationally.
-Andrew Sell, Commercial Director at REM, the asset manager for The Shard then spoke about The Shard's, which include energy, retail, technology, finance, real estate, professional services, education and healthcare.
-Delegates were then invited to visit the offices of , and to explore the flexibility of the space and variety of uses within the building.
+Andrew Sell, Commercial Director at REM, the asset manager for The Shard then spoke about The Shard's range of occupiers, which include energy, retail, technology, finance, real estate, professional services, education and healthcare.
+Delegates were then invited to visit the offices of Warwick Business School, Gallup and The Office Group to explore the flexibility of the space and variety of uses within the building.

 Established in 1990, The British Council for Offices is Britain's leading forum for the discussion and debate of issues affecting the office sector.
 Their mission is to research, develop and communicate best practice in all aspects of the office sector.
 Its members are all organisations involved in creating, acquiring or occupying office space, whether architects, lawyers, surveyors, financial institutions or public agencies.
 The BCO works to advance the collective understanding of its members, enabling them to work together to create more effective office space.